headHUB/arduino-linuxgpio/README.md

 arduino-linuxgpio
 =================

 This repository has patches to the Arduino IDE that enable the use of [avrdude-linuxgpio](https://github.com/onandoffables/avrdude-linuxgpio).
-It also adds the possibility to use USB HID enabled ATmel devices running on 8MHz.
+It also adds the possibility to use USB HID enabled AVR devices running on 8MHz.

+Another repository: [avrpi-tools](https://github.com/onandoffables/avrpi-tools) installs everything described below from a single menu.
+That contains a pre-compiled avrdude binary as well.

 Usage
 -----